Should public opinion rule?

 Today, we consider the issue of congressional cooperation itself.
 Obama called for more cooperation across the political divide.
 Many Americans see the lack of cooperation as a major issue.
 In 2014, complaints about government leadership—Congress, Obama, and political conflict in general—topped the list of the most important problems facing the nation, according to Gallup.

-Americans agree with the president that we want more cooperation and civility across the political divide.
+Most Americans agree with the president that we should have more cooperation and civility across the political divide.
 However, given Republican control of the House and Senate, and a Democrat as president, more cooperation doesn’t seem likely.